diggerhq/digger/README.md

 # tfrun
 A Github Action that runs Terraform `plan` and `apply` with PR-level locks

-Just like Atlantis - but without a self-hosted backend, and terraform runs in GH actions
+Just like Atlantis - but without a self-hosted backend, and terraform binary runs in GH actions compute environment

 ## Features
 - code-level locks - only 1 open PR can run plan / apply.
 This avoids conflicts